cheprasov/lua-scripts-for-redis/get-bit-positions.md

 - offset - the offset is interpreted as count of bits (not bytes).
 ARGV[1]
 - count - max count of list with positions (offsets) of bit 1.
 ARGV[2]

+Returns a list with the positions (offset in bits) or empty list, if nothing found.

 ## PHP Example

 ```php